handeyeco/norns-ripchord/README.md

 ## Use

+> [!CAUTION]
+> If you see `preset: !` that means your note-to-chord mapping is not saved.
+Saving Ripchord presets is different than saving Norns PSETs.
+PSETs save a reference to a Ripchord file, not the Ripchord mapping itself.
+If there is no Ripchord file written, there is no reference to it.

 > [!IMPORTANT]
 > If you're having trouble getting MIDI, check the settings page (e1) _and_ your device settings (SYSTEM > DEVICES > MIDI).